Loris Francesco Capovilla: Early life and priesthood

 Capovilla was born in Pontelongo in 1915 as the son of Rodolfo Capovilla and Letizia Callegaro.
 He had one sister, Lia.
 He was baptized in Pontelongo.
 His father later died in 1922 and this in turn led Capovilla to move to Mestre in 1929 following a period of precariousness and wandering.

 Capovilla studied at the Patriarchal Seminary of Venice and was later ordained a priest of the Archdiocese of Venice on 23 May 1940 by Cardinal Piazza, the Patriarch of Venice.
 He was made the capitular master of ceremonies in the Basilica of Saint Mark and also served as a catechist in middle schools.
-During World War II, Capovilla served in military aviation and later went on to become a Sunday preacher at Radio Venezia from 1945 to 1953.
+During World War II, Capovilla served in the Regia Aeronautica as a chaplain and later went on to become a Sunday preacher at Radio Venezia from 1945 to 1953.
 He was also made the director of the diocesan weekly La Voce di San Marco in 1949.

 He formed a close friendship with Cardinal Angelo Giuseppe Roncalli (later Pope John XXIII) when the cardinal was the Patriarch of Venice.
 He commenced his service under Roncalli on 15 March 1953.
 He claimed, however, to have never called himself Roncalli's friend, but considered him his bishop, his father and his patriarch.
 He remained at Roncalli's side as papal secretary after Roncalli's election to the papacy in 1958 until his death in 1963.

 Capovilla served as Roncalli's conclavist at the conclave of 1958 that saw the latter's election.
 He was confirmed as the new pope's secretary on the night of the election and was made a Domestic Prelate of His Holiness on 12 December 1958.
 After the death of John XXIII in 1963, Pope Paul VI appointed him as a prelate di anticamera and expert to the Second Vatican Council.